-Site Reliability Engineering (SRE) Foundation is a freestanding certification from DevOps Institute.
-The purpose of this certification and its associated course is to impart, test and validate knowledge of SRE basic vocabulary, principles and practices.
-SRE Foundation is intended to provide individuals an understanding of basic SRE concepts and how

-SRE may be used to improve operational activities by applying Site Reliability Engineering principles and engineering practices.
+DevOps Foundation is a freestanding certification from DevOps Institute.
+The purpose of the certification and its associated course is to impart, test and validate knowledge of DevOps basic vocabulary, principles and practices.
+The vocabulary terms, concepts and practices are documented in the course learner materials.
+DevOps Foundation is intended to provide individuals with an understanding of basic DevOps concepts and how DevOps may be used to improve communication, collaboration and integration between software developers and IT operations professionals.